mcd-unison/examen-prog/Codigo_Fuente.md

 El lenguaje de programación utilizado es R en versión 3.6.3, haciendo uso del entorno de desarrollo integrado (IDE) RStudio especificamente, con versión 1.2.1335.

-When you click the **Knit** button a document will be generated that includes both content as well as the output of any embedded R code chunks within the document.
-You can embed an R code chunk like this:

 ### Importación y limpieza de los datos